dustinpfister/blog_posts/_posts/threejs-shape.md

 ### Also look into the path class

 When it comes to knowing how to create shapes you will want to also look into the [paths class](https://threejs.org/docs/index.html#api/en/extras/core/Path).
 This paths class is what will contains methods like move to and line to.

+### Also Check out the SVG Loader

+The [SVG loader is an addtional loader](/2022/09/16/threejs-svg-loader/) that can be added on top of the threejs library alone to load SVG files and thus use the path data of those kinds of files to create Shapes.

 ### Source code is on Github